dwyl/calendar/BUILDIT.md

 onto the application - [`dwyl/elixir-auth-google`](https://github.com/dwyl/elixir-auth-google).

-Follow the instructions
-and you should be able to have Google authentication working on the application.
+Follow the step-by-step instructions and you should have Google authentication working in around 5 mins.

 Here are the changes you should have done:

 - created `GoogleAuthController` inside `lib/cal_web/controllers`.
 The
 [`lib/cal_web/router.ex`](https://github.com/dwyl/calendar/blob/baae5b735c05b29c937ad132c43ce0129638a44b/lib/cal_web/router.ex#L21-L23)
-file should look like so.
+file should now include the following routes:

 ```elixir
   scope "/", CalWeb do